MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

 ---
 # required metadata

-title: Configure automatic log upload for continuous reports | Microsoft Docs
+title: Configure automatic log upload using Docker in Azure
 description: This article describes the process configuring automatic log upload for continuous reports in Cloud App Security using a Docker on Ubuntu in Azure.
 keywords:
 author: rkarlin